shidi1985/academic-kickstart/content/home/awards.md

 weight = 23

 +++
+2021 Best Paper of Journal of Modern Power Systems and Clean Energy (MPCE) for year 2020

 2021 IEEE PES Outstanding Engineer Award, San Francisco Power and Energy Chapter

 2020 Best Paper of Journal of Modern Power Systems and Clean Energy (MPCE) for year 2019